vatlab/blog/content/post/comparison.md

 Over [200 workflow systems](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems) have been developed to date.
 Like any other software tools, many workflow systems are actively evolving with new features added from time to time.
-The goal of this document is to illustrate, by means of comparison to some of the most popular workflow systems similar to SoS, features and limitations of SoS.
+The goal of this document is to illustrate, by means of comparison to some of the most popular workflow systems similar to SoS, features and limitations of SoS as a conventional workflow system.
 It should be seen as a check-list of basic workflow features, in addition to the unique niche SoS places itself in the realm of workflow systems, as will be pointed out in the section below.
+Still, we would very much appreciate your pointer in the comment section at the end of this page if you believe more features should be compared, or point to us if some comparisons are wrong or obsolete.

 ## SoS is unique